 - You’ll want to cut up a head of cauliflower into florets, add the florets to a food processor and pulse a few times, or until the cauliflower starts to resemble “rice”.

-- For full instructions on how to make cauliflower rice, please refer to my post, HOW TO MAKE AND STORE CAULIFLOWER RICE.
+- For full instructions on how to make cauliflower rice, please refer to my post, How to Make Cauliflower Rice

-Next, we need to cook the shrimp for a couple minutes, then remove from the pan and put aside.
+Next, cook the shrimp for a couple minutes.
+Then remove from the pan and put aside.

-In the same pan, you’ll cook the eggs to a scramble, remove from the pan and put aside.
+In the same pan, you’ll cook the eggs to a scramble.
+Then remove those from the pan and put aside.

-Next, you’ll want to cook the onions, garlic, carrots, and peppers for about 4 minutes before adding in the rest of the veggies and cauliflower rice, and continue to cook for 5 more minutes.
+Add in the rest of the veggies and cauliflower rice.
+Continue to cook for 5 more minutes.

 Also, this cheater, grain-free, cauliflower shrimp fried rice recipe is the best thing since I (and you) discovered the original version in the take-out menu.
 A delicious and healthy alternative to fast fried food, and it’s seriously sooo, sooo yummy!